 So you might win the battle, but you start losing the war, because customers start getting so angry with having the gun against their head.
 It gets old pretty quickly.

 A lot of things have changed.
 Developers want a tool or a database platform that really enables their productivity.
 There’s a reason why there is so much interest, because people feel like they’re so liberated and invigorated by being able to use a platform like MongoDB.
-We want to own the heart and sole of the developer.
+We want to own the heart and soul of the developer.
 If we lose that, that’s an existential threat for us.
 Oracle has lost the heart of the developer.

 Execution is key